JetBrains/amper/docs/GradleMigration.md

 * [gradle-migration-jvm](../examples/gradle-migration-jvm) demonstrates a JVM Gradle project with an Amper module.
 * [gradle-migration-kmp](../examples/gradle-migration-kmp) demonstrates a Kotlin Multiplatform Gradle project with an Amper module.

-If you are looking to more detailed info on Gradle interop, check [the documentation](Documentation.md#gradle-interop).
+If you are looking for more detailed info on Gradle interop, check [the documentation](Documentation.md#gradle-interop).

 ### Before you start

 Check the [setup instructions](Setup.md), and open [a new project template](../examples/new-project-template) in the IDE to make sure everything works.

 Note, that:
 * JDK 17+ is required.
 Make sure you have it installed and selected in the IDE.